-Even the boss fights changes dynamically between the playstyles, northern lights looks like a tunnel in one of the modes but it ain’t that really.
+Even the boss fights changes dynamically between the playstyles, northern lights look like a tunnel in one of the modes but it ain’t that really.

-Boss fights tends to be a bit – I don’t care if i die – due to the bullet hell, but i learned towards the end of the game that there is a pretty good system to it all and all you need is basically just to swing your sword all the time (hold the button) and then most projectyles won’t hit you.
+Boss fights tend to be a bit – I don’t care if i die – due to the bullet hell, but i learned towards the end of the game that there is a pretty good system to it all and all you need is basically just to swing your sword all the time (hold the button) and then most projectiles won’t hit you.

-The graphics and style changes frequently in the game, some magical colors used from time to time.
+The graphics and style changes frequently in the game, some magical colours used from time to time.

-This picture is one of many examples, this is just a normal ingame shot really, it looks incredible.
-I ended up with doing a crazy amount of these shots while playing the game and my OS4 background selection have grown quite a bit now.
+This picture is one of many examples, this is just a normal in-game shot really, it looks incredible.
+I ended up with doing a crazy amount of these shots while playing the game and my OS4 background selection has grown quite a bit now.

-You got a million shades of brown, green and purple in the game, just about every color is used and i can’t really complain about it eitherr as it keep on looking good and flashy.
+You got a million shades of brown, green and purple in the game, just about every colour is used and i can’t really complain about it either as it keeps on looking good and flashy.

 The soundtrack in Astebreed tries too hard to be something special and right now i am having a hard time to remember any of it, a shame really as we need more killer soundtracks in games like this.